russellsamora/scrollama/README.md

 [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API)
 in favor of scroll events.

-**Note: As of version 1.4.0, you must manually add the IntersectionObserver polyfill for cross-browser support.
-See [installation](https://github.com/russellgoldenberg/scrollama#installation) for details.**
+**Notes: As of version 1.4.0, you must manually add the IntersectionObserver polyfill for cross-browser support.
+See [installation](https://github.com/russellgoldenberg/scrollama#installation) for details.
+Although it remains in the API (for now), it is recommended to use the CSS property `position: sticky;` instead of `.onContainerEnter` and `scrollama.onContainerExit`.
+[Full blog post here](https://pudding.cool/process/scrollytelling-sticky/).**

 As seen on [The Pudding](https://pudding.cool/):